DracotMolver/quartz-js/docs/README.md

 Even if the Object is empty I have to do some extra code because an empty Object is `true` due the nature of JavaScript.
 This is well known as `Trusthy` or `Falsy`.

-In _Quarzt_ this would be different.
+With **Quarzt** this would be different.
 An empty Object or Array are `false`.
-This is even in pure JavaScript if you get the length of an Array or Object, which is 0 if it's empty, Therefore false.
+This is even in pure JavaScript if you get the length of an Array or Object, which is 0 if they are empty, therefore false.

 ```js
 const obj = { name: 'diego', age: 30, country: 'chile' };